 Other studies on video-based empathy detection include interaction between human subjects and virtual agents \citep{kroes2022empathizing,tavabi2019multimodal}, teacher and students \citep{pan2022multimodal}, human subject and avatar \citep{hervas2016learning}, counsellor and clients \citep{zhu2023medic}, two human subjects \citep{barros2019omg}, and human and AI agents \citep{shen-etal-2024-empathicstories}.
-In contrast to these empathy modelling approaches, we focus on measuring elicited empathy from the public HRI benchmark.
+In contrast to these empathy-modelling approaches, we focus on measuring elicited empathy from the public in the \ac{HRI} benchmark.

-\subsection{Application of foundation models}
+\subsection{Application of Foundation Models}